bbauska/Coursera-Bootstrap/readme.md

 If you had taken my earlier specialization on Coursera, I have dealt with Bootstrap 3.3.7 in the earlier Bootstrap course.

-Now, it\'s time to move on to our first exercise where we will get our hands dirty with Bootstrap.
+Now, it&apos;s time to move on to our first exercise where we will get our hands dirty with Bootstrap.

 <h4>Exercise (Video): Getting Started with Bootstrap</h4>

-Strap on your boots, and let\'s get started with Bootstrap.
+Strap on your boots, and let&apos;s get started with Bootstrap.

-I\'m sure your fingers are itching to get your hands around Bootstrap.
+I&apos;m sure your fingers are itching to get your hands around Bootstrap.
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <!--------------------------- 33. setting up the project folder (56) ----------------------------->
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->